-This image of a UFO was part of the art direction for an exhibition at the AMNH.
+The image of a UFO was part of a space show at the AMNH.
 It is worth asking, however, what scientific knowledge or value can be seen in works such as this?
-Museums now, including the AMNH, would likely not exhibit such an image, as it would be seen as too artistic, too fantastic, too un-scientific and unconnected to hard data.
+Museums now, including the AMNH, would likely not use such an image, as it would be seen as too artistic, too fantastic, too unscientific and unconnected to hard data.
 But is a museum merely a place to reflect what is known, or is it a place to inspire people to think of what could be?
 What happens when science and data is actually limiting?
 Does it make us miss truths that could be right in front of us, or in this case, right above us?

 Artwork was created at the Museum’s Hayden Planetarium by artists to use as projections in presentations in the domed theater.
 This image shows the Zeis projector in the Hayden Planetarium with projections showing a fictional spacecraft used for the Mysterious Mars show in 1941.